Advertising of Medicines

 - Information in relation to human health and disease without reference to particular medicinal products.

-Certain categories of medicines may not be advertised to the public including
+Certain categories of medicines may not be advertised to the public, including

-- prescription only medicines,
+- prescription-only medicines,

-Advertising may be allowed as part of a public health campaigns for vaccines undertaken or approved by the Department of Health.
+Advertising may be allowed as part of public health campaigns for vaccines undertaken or approved by the Department of Health.

 The terms of authorisations of a medicine may restrict advertising of non-prescription medicines.